connorwagner/TripCostCalculator/README.md

 ### API

 The API is a straightforward .NET Web API written in C#.
+Documentation is available via a Swagger OpenAPI interface when running the API in development mode.

 #### Running